 Helena Feder joined the faculty in Fall 2006.
 She is a member of the Association for the Study of Literature and Environment, the Society for Literature, Science, and the Arts, and the Modern Language Association.
-She is particularly interested in working with graduate students in any of the following areas: environmental humanities, literature and science, ecocriticism, feminist theory, critical race and gender studies, critical theory, and transatlantic twentieth-century literature.
+Helena is the Director of the Great Books Program (http://www.ecu.edu/greatbooks/) and the "American in Paris" graduate study abroad program.
+She is particularly interested in working with students in any of the following areas: environmental humanities, literature and science, ecocriticism, feminist theory and transatlantic twentieth-century literature.

 M.A.
 Boston College